CEHS-research/eBook_install/docs/03-install_packages.md

-When you click the **Install** buttom, a smaller window may asks if you would like to re-start $R$ prior to installing, choose "no" and manually close and open the $R Studio$ program once all packages have been downloaded, unpacked, and checked.
+When you click the **Install** buttom, a smaller window *may* asks if you would like to "re-start $R$ prior to installing", choose "no" and manually close and open the $R Studio$ program once all packages have been downloaded, unpacked, and checked *(saves time)*.
 This may take a few minutes, especially if you have selected multiple packages.

 ## Useful Packages on CRAN

 <div class="rmdlink">
-<p>A curated list of awesome <span class="math inline">\(R\)</span> packages and tools: <a href="https://awesome-r.com/" class="uri">https://awesome-r.com/</a></p>
+<p>A curated list of handy <span class="math inline">\(R\)</span> packages and tools can be found at <a href="https://awesome-r.com/">awesome-r.com</a></p>
 </div>

-### The Tidy-Universe, from $R Studio$
+### The Tidy-Universe, a MEGA package from $R Studio$

-> The `tidyverse` [(www.tidyverse.org)](https://www.tidyverse.org/) is an opinionated **collection of $R$ packages** designed for data science.
+> The [`tidyverse`](https://www.tidyverse.org/) is an opinionated **collection of $R$ packages** designed for data science.
 All packages share an underlying design philosophy, grammar, and data structures.

-#### Core
+The **core tidyverse** includes the packages that you are likely to use in everyday data analyses.
+As of `tidyverse 1.2.0`, the top 8 packages in the following table are included in the core tidyverse.

-The core tidyverse includes the packages that you are likely to use in everyday data analyses.
-As of `tidyverse 1.2.0`, the following packages are included in the core tidyverse:
+The tidyverse also includes many other packages with more specialised usage.
+They are not loaded automatically with `library(tidyverse)`, so you'll need to load each one with its own call to `library()`.